 EMDR stands for Eye Movement Desensitization and Reprocessing.
 It is the name given to an innovative method of psychotherapy that was discovered in 1987 by psychologist Dr Francine Shapiro.
-It has since been shown that EMDR therapy enhances people's ability to resolve unprocessed memories and other life problems, and EMDR protocols have been extensively examined in controlled scientific studies and have been found to be effective for the treatment of specific symptoms and conditions.
-EMDR is also increasingly being used to enhance performance for people at work in sports and
+It has since been shown that EMDR therapy enhances people's ability to resolve unprocessed memories and other life problems, and EMDR protocols have been extensively examined in controlled scientific studies and have been found to be effective for the treatment of various symptoms and conditions.

 EMDR therapy uses a three pronged protocol: Past Events, Present Triggers and Future Templates.
 EMDR is a complex method that brings together elements from the major clinical theoretical orientations, including psychodynamic, cognitive, behavioural, client-centred and hypnotic therapies.
 Although, it might appear in EMDR that it is the effect of the eye movement alone that leads to rapid symptom resolution, it must be understood that eye movement (or alternate taps or tones) is only one phase of an overall eight phase psychotherapy treatment plan in standard EMDR treatment.

 HOW DOES EMDR Therapy WORK?

 In some situations when a person is overwhelmingly upset, the brain cannot process information as it normally does and the intense emotion experienced at the time of the event becomes 'frozen' and 'locked' in the information processing system.
 Subsequently, present day internal and external reminders of these experiences often trigger a re-experiencing of those sights, sounds, smells, thoughts, body sensations or emotions such that they can feel as intense as when they were first experienced.
 Those unresolved memories may have a profoundly negative impact on the way a person interacts with the world and relates to other people.
 Under the influence of such unresolved experiences, behaviour can become constricted and inflexible in order to avoid painful re-experiencing.